Fall Prevention Master Guide 2026: 7 Strategies to Reduce Senior Fall Risk by 40%

 The Fear-Fall Cycle

 Research shows that seniors who fear falling are 2-3 times more likely to fall.
 The fear causes them to move more cautiously, which actually reduces their balance and reaction time.
-Breaking this cycle requires targeted exercise and gradual exposure.
+Breaking this cycle requires targeted exercise, stretching, and gradual exposure.

 Understanding Fall Risk Factors